 Employee well-being is an ongoing hot topic.
 No more is it just a box to be ticked - companies have begun to recognise it as an essential strategy for improving employee engagement, health and morale.
 And we all want our staff to be happy right?

-While investing in an employee well-being initiative might seem lower down on the list in a Covid-19 world, there are a multitude of proven rewards you’ll want to reap.
+While investing in employee well-being initiatives might seem lower down on the list in a Covid-19 world, there are a multitude of proven rewards you’ll want to reap.
 Reduced sickness absence, overall higher productivity rates and improved retention are just some of the long-term benefits that ultimately have a considerable effect on your profitability.

 Employee well-being requires a holistic approach.
 It isn’t simply about physical and mental wellbeing, or providing weekly yoga classes for that matter.
 To see true benefits, your strategy must be fully integrated throughout your business from the culture and HR practices to your leadership team.